gazolla/GzCountryTableView/README.md

     }

-if you want to add or remove a country from the tableView just edit the `appstore_countries.txt` file locate at flags directory `/GzCountryTableViewController/flags`
+if you want to add or remove a country from the tableView, just edit the `appstore_countries.txt` file locate at flags directory `/GzCountryTableViewController/flags`